andrew henderson menu

 STEP 1 – Gather Documentation

-You will need to work with your chosen agent to prepare your birth certificate and all needed documents (in English).
+You will need to work with an agent of your choosing to prepare and certify all the documents required, which must be in English.

-The documents will be submitted to Dominica’s Citizenship by Investment Unit (CBIU).
-This includes all forms, required documents, a medical examination, and – if you are purchasing property – a sales and purchase agreement to reserve your selected real estate.
+This includes all required documents, a medical examination and – if you are purchasing property – a sales and purchase agreement to reserve your selected real estate.

-At this point, the authorized agent will most likely conduct background checks and take other due diligence measures.
+At this point, the authorised agent will most likely conduct background checks and take other due diligence measures.

 STEP 2 – Submit Application